 He insisted that the new city be resistant to future earthquakes, so he and his team of engineers brought earthquake-resistant architecture to Europe.

-A military man, he designed his new downtown in a grid pattern.
+A military man, he designed Lisbon’s new downtown in a grid pattern.

 All of the buildings in the new Baixa Pombalina were blocky, four or more stories, with thick concrete walls.